calvint13/School_Projects/README.md

 Experimented with different neural network architectures and hyperparameters.
 Evaluated model performance using appropriate metrics and techniques to handle imbalanced data.

+## Project 1 - NLP and Text Classification

+In this project, we (group of 3) classified some angry comments into their respective categories of anger.
+The process we followed was roughly:

+We used NLP techniques to process the training data.
+We trained models to predict which class(es) each comment belongs to.
+A comment can belong to any number of classes, including none.
+We generated predictions for each of the comments in the test data.
+We wrote our test data predictions to a CSV file, which was then scored.
+We used various models and NLP libraries.
+We thought about the problem, looked back to see if there was anything that might help, gave it a try, and observed the results.
+We regularly referred to a "toolkit" of techniques, not knowing which ones we'd need, but aimed for a simple goal: if it made the predictions more accurate, it was helpful.
+There wasn't one specific solution; there were many potential approaches.

+## Project 2 - Veggie Classification

+In this assignment, we (group of 3) classified images of vegetables.

+Parts
+We performed two separate classifications:

+First, we created a model from scratch.
+Then, we used transfer learning with a pretrained model of our choice, adapted to this data.
+There wasn't an explicit evaluation of accuracy, but we took steps to make each model as accurate as we reasonably could, using any tuning options available.
+Additionally, we structured our work into a well-organized and clear notebook that explained what we did and found.
+We considered the following elements:

+Sections and headings.
+A description of the approach taken (e.g., what we did to determine size, tune, evaluate, etc.).
+Visualization of important aspects such as a confusion matrix and some images.
+Results, mainly focused on the scoring of the test data.